Tenshin17/MO1-Interpreter/README.md

   Xu, Aaron

-  All the codes as well as the main function is located at IDE.java
+  All the codes as well as the main function is located at src/IDE.java

   Instructions:
   1. Download/clone/fork this repository.